arawa/mattermost-install-guide/mattermost-centos-7.md

 Nothing to do
 ```

 We will be using adding [a well maintained community maintained Mattermost repository](https://gitlab.com/harbottle/harbottle-main/-/tree/master/).
-The latter is not as hardened as the one provided on Arch Linux due to unmet dependency preriquisites.
-Just confirm the install process.
+The latter is not as hardened as the one provided on Arch Linux due to unmet dependency preriquisites, but it is perfectly suitable for a production environment.

+Just confirm the install process:
 ```
 # yum -y install https://harbottle.gitlab.io/harbottle-main/7/x86_64/harbottle-main-release.rpm
 ```

 ## Database setup

 The MariaDB version provided with CentOS 7 (MariaDB 5.5) is a bit outdated.
 It seems it doesn't support full index on InnoDB, we had the following error message: "The used table type doesn't support FULLTEXT indexes".
-We switched to the upstream MariaDB version (10.x). [src.](https://mariadb.com/resources/blog/installing-mariadb-10-on-centos-7-rhel-7/)
+We [switched](https://mariadb.com/resources/blog/installing-mariadb-10-on-centos-7-rhel-7/) to the upstream MariaDB version (10.x).
 ```
 # curl -LOC - https://downloads.mariadb.com/MariaDB/mariadb_repo_setup
 # chmod +x mariadb_repo_setup